25 The symbolism of the crossJill Loree2023-11-23T13:31:21+00:00

 There is also the conflict in the human soul between construction and creativity versus destruction and stagnation.
 All these, and many more, indicate a person’s division within him or herself.

 The cross demonstrates this by the two bars, one horizontal and one vertical, indicating two opposing directions.
-As long as the opposites cannot be brought into harmony, pain and suffering must result.
+As long as we cannot bring the opposites into harmony, pain and suffering must result.
 But once this battle is successfully concluded, the real person is resurrected and lives in harmony, peace and joy.

 Jesus demonstrated this entire process; he demonstrated victory over the opposites by integration through love and sacrifice.
-We are doing this, in a healthy and genuine way, whenever we stop living from a self-centered outlook on life and realize what we are really and truly a part of a whole.
+We are doing this, in a healthy and genuine way, whenever we stop living from a self-centered outlook on life.
+When we realize that we are really and truly a part of a whole.